bgulla/boozer/README.md

   --printval, -p        print all tap volumes
-  --temp                print the temperature values --mqtt, -m            update the tap values in mqtt broker
+  --temp                print the temperature values --mqtt, -m            update the tap values in mqtt broker --scrollphat, -s      Test the functionality of the SCROLLPHAT display.
 ```

 ### Print Remaining Keg Volumes